rkadey/Income-Prediction/README.md

 ## Results

-The results of our analysis are as follows:
+After several playing with our models, the result are as follows:

-Our model achieved an accuracy of 85% on the test data.
-The most important features for predicting house prices were the size of the house and the number of rooms.
+Our best model is the XGB with hyperparameter tuned.
+We achieved an F1 score of 0.7241 on our validation data.
+This is an improvement on the previous scores hence we go with this model.
+When our model was predicted on our test data ie unseen data, the performance in terms of F1 score was 0.7167.

 ## Conclusion
-In this project, we successfully implemented a machine learning model to predict the price of houses in a particular city.
-Our model achieved an accuracy of 85% on the test data, which is a good result.
-We also identified the most important features for predicting house prices, which can be useful for future analysis.
+In this project, we successfully implemented a machine learning model to predict whether a given adult makes more than
+$50,000 a year or not.
+Our model achieved an F1 score of 71.7% on the test data, which is a good result.
+We also identified the most important features for predicting income, which can be useful for future analysis.